ocf/ocfweb/ocfweb/docs/docs/staff/procedures/vhost.md

 are not available without HTTPS, so there may be a short period of time where the new vhost is unavailable or giving a certificate error.

-Next, request the following DNS records from the [University hostmaster][campus-hostmistress]:
+Next, request the following DNS record from the [University hostmaster][campus-hostmistress]:

     hostname.berkeley.edu.
-IN CNAME hosting.ocf.berkeley.edu
+IN CNAME hosting.ocf.berkeley.edu.

 Use the domain requested by the group in place of `hostname`.
 We have a [reusable email